fawn1e/st-plot-driver/README.md

 ```
 plot-driver-fawn/
 ├── index.js          # Main extension logic
-├── script.js         # Additional functionality
 ├── manifest.json     # Extension metadata
 └── README.md         # This file
 ```

 ### API Integration:
-Uses SillyTavern's extension API:
+Uses SillyTavern’s extension API:
 - `generateQuietPrompt()` for AI calls
 - `setExtensionPrompt()` for OOC application
 - `getContext()` for chat history access
+- `localStorage` for per-chat persistence

+---

-## Support & Feedback 💬
+## 💬 Support & Feedback

-**Important**: I'm not a professional developer!
+**Important**: I’m not a professional developer!
 If you find issues or have suggestions:

-1. Please explain them in simple, beginner-friendly terms
+1. Please explain them in simple, beginner-friendly terms.
-2. Be patient - I'm learning as I go
+2. Be patient—I’m learning as I go.
-3. Feel free to suggest improvements
+3. Feel free to suggest improvements.

 You can:
-- Report issues on GitHub
+- Report issues on GitHub.
-- Join my [Telegram channel](https://t.me/dearfawwn) to see any bugs fixed or announcements of updates (It also has bots recommendations, my preset updates and general stuff so be ready to dig)
+- Join my [Telegram channel](https://t.me/dearfawwn) for updates, bot recommendations, preset releases, and general chatter.
-- Contact me directly in Telegram
+- Contact me directly on Telegram.

+---

-## Credits 🙏
+## 🙏 Credits

 - **Author**: fawn1e
 - **Inspired by**: Narrative control tools and AI writing assistants
-- **Built for**: SillyTavern community
+- **Built for**: The SillyTavern community
 - **Special Thanks**: Everyone who's been patient with my learning journey

 ---

-*Happy storytelling with Fawn's Plot Driver!
+*Happy storytelling with Fawn’s Plot Driver!
 May your narratives flow smoothly and your plot twists be perfectly timed.* 🩰✨